MonitSharma/Anime-and-Kdrama/README.md

 <tr>
   <td class="tg-yw4l">4.</td>
   <td class="tg-yw4l">Berserk</td>
-  <td class="tg-yw4l">Satou Matsuzaka is a beautiful high schooler who has a reputation for being permissive with men.
-However, a chance encounter with a young girl named Shio Koube makes Satou realize that this is her first and only true feeling of love.</td>
+  <td class="tg-yw4l">Guts is a lone warrior who was born from a hanged corpse and raised as a mercenary by his abusive adoptive father Gambino.
+It came to a head when Guts was forced to kill a drunk Gambino in self-defence, fleeing his mercenary group and becoming a wandering sellsword.</td>
   <td class="tg-yw4l"><a href="https://zoro.to/happy-sugar-life-3874?ref=search">
   <img src="https://img.shields.io/badge/Zoro-F47521?style=for-the-badge&logo=zoro&logoColor=white" width = '' >
 </a></td>